BecomeAllan/ML-SLRC/README.md

-# RevisaoSistematica
+# Automation of Systematic literature reviews classifications

 ## Objective

-The present repository is an implementation of First-order MAML with BERT for Systematic Literature Review.
+The present repository is an implementation of First-order MAML with SCIBERT for Systematic Literature Review Classification.
 The main objective is to implement few-shot classification by training our model with multiple cycles of limited datasets sourced from high-resource domains.
 Therefore, the model will acheive a good initialization of weights in order to perform few-shot classification from low-resource domains.
 Our model is a direct adaptation of `FONTE mailong25` paired with `fonte sciBERT`